Benjarag/VLN2/README.md

 #### The system can:
 - notify the sellers when a property of theirs has received an offer.
 - The sellers' email includes which property the offer has been made on, who made it, for what amount, and when.
-- Notify the buyers' when a seller has made an action on their offer (i.e. accepted, rejected or made it contingent)
+- Notify the buyers' when a seller has made an action on their offer (i.e. accepted, rejected, or made it contingent)
 - The buyers' email includes which property status has been updated, for what price and congratulates them.

 ## System restriction